Germs Busters: It’s time to put on your cleaning gear and wipe out germs in the kitchenMaintenance & Repair

 It is however not all that surprising considering the amount of activity that goes on in the kitchen; from whipping up three meals of the day and the subsequent washing up, to snooping around for snacks in the fridge.

-Before you start sanitising every nook and cranny of the space fervently though, we suggest that you first take a look at the sources and hiding spots for these nasty germs – and then practise the simple ways to combat them.
+Before you start sanitizing every nook and cranny of the space fervently though, we suggest that you first take a look at the sources and hiding spots for these nasty germs – and then practice the simple ways to combat them.

 The source of germs in the kitchen?